tlswg/tls13-spec/draft-ietf-tls-tls13.md

        struct {} EndOfEarlyData;

-If the server sent an "early_data" extension, the client MUST send an EndOfEarlyData after receiving the server Finished.
-This indicates that all 0-RTT application_data messages, if any, have been transmitted and that the following records are protected under handshake traffic keys.
+If the server sent an "early_data" extension, the client MUST send an EndOfEarlyData message after receiving the server Finished.
+If the server does not send an "early_data" extension, then the client MUST NOT send an EndOfEarlyData message.
+This message indicates that all 0-RTT application_data messages, if any, have been transmitted and that the following records are protected under handshake traffic keys.
 Servers MUST NOT send this